Mick Malthouse: Legacy

 Former Carlton Football Club captain Marc Murphy, who played under Malthouse, both praised and criticised Malthouse in Malthouse's tenure as senior coach of Carlton, stating "his time at Carlton, I don't think he was really in it for the right reasons.
 Then once it turned pear-shaped, it was all about him, unfortunately, at the end and I was left to be thrown at the bus quite a bit.
 He was obviously a terrific coach, but unfortunately at Carlton for us and for me and the boys who were there working so hard, it just didn't work out.
 It was extremely difficult, but Mick was a very autocratic leader.
 It was all whatever he said basically goes.
 I could have my input, but I couldn't get really any traction whatsoever".

 Former Carlton Football Club player Troy Menzel who played under Malthouse, praised Malthouse in Malthouse's tenure as senior coach of Carlton, stating “I got along really well with Mick, I was probably one of the few in my time at Carlton who had positive experiences with him, I clicked really well with Mick, he taught me a lot and he has an amazing football brain, The way he sees things and the way he explains things, you'd go, ‘I would never have thought of it that way.
 But I will say he did have some different methods, He had some interesting methods, Mick, but from my end, it was pretty positive”.

+Former Carlton Football Club player Mitch Robinson who played under Malthouse, described Malthouse as "He has that tough love, he’s an old-school coach.
+He knows how to give you a spray".